DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 ## Training
 We provide **three** baselines for the task:
+- baseline without external data
-- SED baseline
+- baseline using Audioset data (real-world strong-label data)
 - baseline using pre-trained embedding extractor DNN.
-- baseline using Audioset data (real-world strong-label data)

 ### How to run the Baseline systems
-The **SED baseline** can be run from scratch using the following command:
+The **baseline without external data** can be run from scratch using the following command:

 `python train_sed.py`